redux-utilities/redux-actions/README.md

 ### `createAction(type, actionCreator)`

-Wraps an action creator so that its return value is the body of a Flux Standard Action.
+Wraps an action creator so that its return value is the payload of a Flux Standard Action.
 If no action creator is passed, or if the action creator is not a function, the identity function is used.

 Example: